 Furthermore, as a Professional Innovation tool, Personal Branding helps workers manage their professional image strategically and helps them improve how they communicate their promise of value to managers, colleagues and both internal and external customers.
 This, in turn, leads to an general increase in trust and credibility.
 When workers are able to understand more rapidly and more efficiently how to position themselves and generate trust after change, the quality of the work they do increases notably.

 The Career Agility Module for Daiichi Sankyo’s European Talent Program

 At Daiichi Sankyo, we initially planned a series of live collaborative workshops focusing on personal and team business models, self-worth awareness and Personal Branding.
 Each was planned using design thinking principles.

 In particular, we asked the participants to define a prototype of their goal for their potential future roles in the organisation:

 - Thanks to the application of business modelling to current and future teams and the use of the Team Business Model Canvas, we helped the participants understand the reference context of their current and potential future roles;

-- Thanks to Personal Business Modeling and the Personal Business Model Canvas, the talents were able to assess the feasibility and sustainability of their potential future roles.
+- Thanks to Personal Business Modeling and the Personal Business Model Canvas, now Work Model Canvas, the talents were able to assess the feasibility and sustainability of their potential future roles.
 The Personal Business Model Canvas in particular is the only tool that links each individual’s Key Resources (e.g. skills, competences, values and personality) to value generated for both internal and external customers;

 - Thanks to the Personal Branding paradigm and our proprietary visual tool, the Personal Branding Canvas, talents can now check beforehand their credibility and relevance for potential future roles.
 They can now draw up coherent professional development plans to make themselves more appealing candidates for future positions.